 (2) A person must not give information or a photograph that is false or misleading in a material particular in response to a requirement under subsection (1).

-Penalty: Imprisonment for 3 years.
+Penalty for this subsection: imprisonment for 3 years.

 (3) If a contract worker applies for a permit the contract worker is to authorise the Commissioner of Police to provide to the chief executive officer and the relevant contractor —